-Financial assistance is available to students whose families are on means tested benefits, or have a low household income of under £21,000 per year.
-You may be eligible for a contribution towards your course related costs such as books, equipment, materials, travel costs and childcare fees
+Financial support is available to students whose families are on means tested benefits, or have a low household income.

 Care to Learn